-In this video, we’ll continue learning more about DAX and will look into the function CALCULATE, which is probably one of the most important and widely used DAX formulas in Power BI.
+In this video, we’ll continue learning about DAX.
+Let’s take a look at the function CALCULATE, which is probably one of the most important formulas in DAX.

 The CALCULATE function evaluates a given expression or formula under defined filters.
 The syntax of the function is following: